skillaroo/build-your-web-dev-portfolio/README.md

 The project can be run using `npm run dev`

+You can also build the project and generate static assets using `npm run build`

-## TODO
+## Further Work

-Here are some active list of identified limitations, bugs etc.
+Here are some ideas for implementing on this project

 - [ ] Sitemap
 - [ ] Add subtle animations